 I’ve been banging on about the greatness of Nicholas Edward Cave for decades now, yet he exists so far beyond modern pop culture that to explain is fairly pointless.
-Just take a listen to ‘Red Right Hand’, currently enjoying a new lease of life as the Peaky Blinders theme song and the perfect introduction to his vast body of work.
+Just take a listen to ‘Red Right Hand’, currently enjoying a new lease of life as the Peaky Blinders title song and the perfect introduction to his vast body of work.

 20. TRICKY ‘Ponderosa’ (1995)